Privacy and cookie policy

 Introduction

-This privacy policy contains important information on how and why we collect, store, use and share your personal information.
+This privacy policy explains how and why Inclusion London collects, stores, uses, and shares your personal information.
 It will explain your rights in relation to your personal information and what to do if you have a complaint.

-By submitting your data to Inclusion London, you are accepting this privacy policy and authorise us to collect, store and process your information in the ways explained.
+By using our services, website or submitting your data to Inclusion London, you confirm that you have read and understood this Privacy Policy.
+This includes authorising us to collect, store, and process your information in the ways explained.

 Who we are